SB1998/Fuzz-Testing-Go/README.md

 If after SelEfcmTimeout, in this case 2.5 seconds, no message was received on the channel, the default code is executed.<br>
 The stubbed code should never send any message on errCh (because of the implementation of fetch(...)), so GoFuzz tries to increase the timeout.
 So more tests are run.

+You might have also seen, that the blocking bug isn't found on dockerbug2 with 40 seconds timeout.
+This is due to the maximum running time of tests within gFuzz, which is 30 seconds.<br>
+In this case we also run into efcm timeouts during waiting for the timeout case.<br>
+This is why there are more additional test.
+And because the default (fallback) is always selected (no message order mutation happens) the blocking bug isn't recognized.

 ### grpc (testing larger project)
 code conversion took:
 ```